 When confronted with discriminatory expressions and /or actions, middle schoolers are challenged constantly to consider issues that pertain to inclusion, empathy, and activism.
 The middle school anti-bias curriculum recognizes differences as fundamental and confronts troublesome issues rather than glossing over and dismissing them.
 Our goal is to foster the growth of positive self-concepts, while discouraging attitudes of superiority and ethnocentrism in ourselves and in those around us.

-With combined homerooms (grades 5/6, and 7/8), teachers that focus on two-year multi-grade classrooms, teachers that overlap multi-grade classrooms, and subject teachers that teach all four years, the team concept evolves into a team approach, coinciding with students’ evolving academic and social needs.
+The middle school teachers work with students over multiple years.
+Thus, the team concept evolves into a team approach, coinciding with students’ evolving academic and social needs.
 As such, there are abundant opportunities for students and faculty to know each other well, develop mutual trust, model what it means to be a respectful, ethical citizen, and learn together through inquiry and reflection.

 At Lesley Ellis School, we offer students a wide variety of educational opportunities and ambitious academic challenges.
 As an essential component of this program, middle school athletics helps students develop both socially and emotionally through physical activity and teamwork.
 Based on Lesley Ellis School values, the athletics program seeks to prepare students for future athletic opportunities by developing not only skill, but more importantly, character.

 The middle school athletics program provides students the opportunity to participate in soccer in the fall, basketball in the winter, and cross-country in the spring.
 Through team practices and interscholastic games, students learn the fundamental skills and strategies of these sports.